wookjinahn/ubuntu-initial-setup/README.md

 # How to use

-Shell script for initial setting for Ubuntu
+Shell script for initial setting for Ubuntu.
-There are essential setup file and ros + realsense file
+There are essential setup file and ros + realsense file.
+You choose one of ros version and use it.

 ## contains